Table of Contents

 Governor of India Post Criticism

-- Overstepping the Constitutional Limits: Critics argue that Governors have frequently overstepped their constitutional limits, by interfering in the functioning of state governments, bypassing the advice of the Council of Ministers, and acting as agents of the central government.
+- Overstepping the Constitutional Limits: Critics argue that Governors have frequently overstepped their constitutional limits by interfering in the functioning of state governments, bypassing the advice of the Council of Ministers, and acting as agents of the central government.
 This has often led to political instability and erosion of federal principles.

 - Delay in Appointments: Another criticism is that Governors have delayed or blocked appointments of judges, bureaucrats, and other officials, leading to a backlog of vacancies and adversely affecting the functioning of state institutions.

 - Excessive Discretion: Some critics argue that Governors have been given excessive discretion under the Constitution, and this has led to arbitrary exercise of powers, lack of transparency, and abuse of authority.
-For instance, Governors have often granted pardons, commutations, and remissions of sentences, without providing sufficient reasons or following due process.
+For instance, Governors have often granted pardons, commutations, and remissions of sentences without providing sufficient reasons or following due process.

-Reforms Needed for Governor of India Post
+Reforms Needed for the Governor of India Post

 There have been several suggestions for reforms related to the post of Governor in India, including: